How to Apply & Deadlines

 This is a fee waiver process and not a fee payment reimbursement process.
 Once the application fee is paid by either check or credit card, waiver or reimbursement is no longer an option.

 Unofficial transcripts from all post-secondary education (including community colleges, summer sessions and extension programs) are required to be uploaded in the application.
-You should obtain a copy of your unofficial transcript version (obtained from a student account) since “official” transcripts do not scan well.
+Study Abroad experiences that appear on your undergraduate institution transcript do not need to be listed separately on the application.
+You should obtain a copy of your unofficial transcript (obtained from a student account) as “official” transcripts do not scan well.

 These unofficial transcripts must be complete (not select courses), include grades, be issued in the original language and be accompanied by certified English translations when applicable.
 Transfer credit posted on the transcript of other institutions is not accepted in lieu of transcripts from the institution attended.
 You may upload unofficial transcripts before mid-year grades are posted.